ncravino/example-pdm-multipackage-repo/README.md

 ## How it works

-- In the root folder pyproject definition we add a source for the folder packages
+- In the master-package pyproject definition we add a source for the folder packages
 - We also add 2 scripts to build package 1 and 2 and then also add a pre-hook on build and install to call them
 - A local source/index is a wheel filled folder